stefanuebe/vaadin-fullcalendar/README.md

 # FullCalendar web component addon
 This addon is an integration of the FullCalendar as a Flow component for Vaadin 14+.

-The latest version 3.x.x of this addon uses the FullCalendar 5.
+It is based on the latest version of the FullCalendar library 5.x.
-The version 2.x.x uses the older FullCalendar 4.

-**Note** Version 2.x.x will only receive maintenance fixes, while new features will be developed for the 3.x.x version.
+**Note** Version 3.x.x will only receive maintenance fixes.
+Version 2.x is deprecated and will no longer be maintained.

 Please also have a look at the demo for some basic examples and source code of how to integrate the FC.
 For more examples please have a look into the example section.